Melapress/captcha-4wp/readme.txt

 CAPTCHA 4WP is very easy to us, allowing you to implement CAPTCHA to any form easily, including your WooCommerce checkout page within just minutes.
 The plugin is trusted by more than 200,000 administrators to protect their websites from spam, fake accounts, & fake orders!

-> The free edition of the plugin allows you to add CAPTCHA to the built-in forms in WordPress, such as the login and comments form.
-To add CAPTCHA to forms by third party plugins, such as WooCommerce, Contact Form 7, BuddyPress and MC4WP <strong>[upgrade to CAPTCHA 4WP Premium](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=C4WP&utm_content=plugin+repos+description)</strong>.<strong>
+> With the free edition you can add CAPTCHA to the built-in forms in WordPress, such as the login and comments form.
+To add CAPTCHA to forms by third party plugins, such as WooCommerce, Contact Form 7 and BuddyPress <strong>[upgrade to CAPTCHA 4WP Premium](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=C4WP&utm_content=plugin+repos+description)</strong>.<strong>
 >

-Refer to the [complete list of CAPTCHA 4WP benefits & features](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/features-benefits/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) for more information and the differences between the free and premium edition of this plugin.

 #### Maintained & Supported by WP White Security